KaitlynEthylia/Disco/README.md

 This example is contrived, but a more complex example can be seen in [the example section](#example)

+Additionally.
+As well as assigning a value directly, a function can be given which will immediately return the value.
+This ensured that the value is evaluated only once, despite the application having to launch multiple Lua VMs.

 Disco may also call external lua libraries, however, if that library requires C libraries, the `unsafe` feature flag will need to be enabled.